Narwallets/meta-pool/README.md

 ## Technical details

-The contract pools all users' funds, and after an internal clearing, mantains a balanced ditribution of those funds in a list of whitelisted, low-fee, high-uptime validators.
+The contract pools all users' funds, and after an internal clearing, mantains a balanced distribution of those funds in a list of whitelisted, low-fee, high-uptime validators.

-Staking adn unstaking distribution is made during calls to `heartbeat()` so actual staking adn unstaking is delayed.
+Staking and unstaking distribution is made during calls to `heartbeat()` so actual staking and unstaking is delayed.
 This delay allows the internal clearing and the benfits of *ultra-low-gas-staking and immediate unstaking*.

 To avoid impacting staking-pools with large unstakes, this contract has a maximum movement amount during heartbeat (this is transparent to users):